-An official website of the State of Georgia government.
+An official website of the State of Georgia.

-Here’s how you know
+How you know

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

 On April 13, 2015, Governor Nathan Deal signed a proclamation declaring April 12-19, 2015, as "Holocaust Days of Remembrance" in Georgia.
 On behalf of the State, the Georgia Commission

-The Commission is bringing the exhibition "Remembering Ravensbrück: Women and the Holocaust" to Sandy Springs.
-It will be on display at Anne Frank in the World from April 4-28, 2013.
+The Commission is bringing the exhibition “The Tragedy of War: Japanese American Internment” to Sandy Springs.
+It will be on display at Anne Frank in the World from April 15 until May 5, 2015.
 Admission is free.